andersberliner/smelling_sepsis/README.md

 - ...
 - FLOAT: spot 80 median B pixel intensity

-I loaded this data into a pandas series for that data, X, and a pandas dataframe for the labels, y, where each row of the dataframe was a trial.
+I loaded this data into a pandas series for that data, `X`, and a pandas dataframe for the labels, `y`, where each row of the dataframe was a trial.

-In X, the index of each row is the trial-id and the data is a number of times X (number of features + 1) numpy array.
+In `X`, the index of each row is the trial-id and the data is a number of times X (number of features + 1) numpy array.
 When loading the data, I pruned the orientation spots to get from 240 to 219 total features.
 The additional column of the numpy array was for the time, in minutes elapsed, since that start of the trial.

-In y, the index of each row is again the trial-id, and the "detection", "gram" and "classification" labels were interpretted from the trial label (containing the species) and a dictionary loaded from a [csv file](species_to_gram2.csv) to assign detection, gram and classification labels from that trial label.
+In `y`, the index of each row is again the trial-id, and the "detection", "gram" and "classification" labels were interpretted from the trial label (containing the species) and a dictionary loaded from a [csv file](species_to_gram2.csv) to assign detection, gram and classification labels from that trial label.

-For featurization at each timestep, the X pandas series had the numpy array of each trial trimmed to number of timesteps X number of features + 1.
+For featurization at each timestep, the `X` pandas series had the numpy array of each trial trimmed to number of timesteps X number of features + 1.
 The featurizers take these pandas series and convert them into a single numpy array, where each row represents a trial and the curve shape parameters for each of the features flattened into a row vector are the values (number of trials X number of features*number of curve shape parameters + 1).

 The scalers and reducers then worked with these numpy arrays, and the models worked with the reduced numpy arrays (number of trials X number of components included from PCA).

 The models returned predictions as a number of trials X 1 numpy array and probabilities as a number of trials X number of classes numpy array.

 Results were stored as an instance variable of the SeriesModel class as dictionaries of dataframes (for detection, gram and classification).
 See [seriesmodel.py](seriesmodel.py) for more details.
-The numpy arrays generated from featurization, scaling and reducing could either be stored as instance variables of the SeriesModel class or written to disk (for use by future runs) as dictionaries of numpy arrays.
+The numpy arrays generated from featurization, scaling and reducing could either be stored as instance variables of the `SeriesModel` class or written to disk (for use by future runs) as dictionaries of numpy arrays.

 ## <a name="code"></a>Code walkthrough

-[capstone.py](capstone.py) is the "job-runner", which fits and evaluates a triggered or cascading series model based on the parameters contained in json file declared as a command-line argument.
-The json contains all of the initialization parameters for TriggeredSeriesModel or SeriesModel created in a capstone.py run.
-For example, to evaluate a model given the parameters in run001.json, you would run the following command:
+[capstone.py](capstone.py) is the "job-runner", which fits and evaluates a triggered or cascading series model based on the parameters contained in the json file declared as a command-line argument.
+The json contains all of the initialization parameters for `TriggeredSeriesModel` or `SeriesModel` created in a `capstone.py` run.
+For example, to evaluate a model given the parameters in `run001.json`, you would run the following command:

 ```bash
 python capstone.py run001